For Photographers - Hand editing Vs Filters

 OUTDOOR PHOTOGRAPHY IS BEAUTIFUL, BUT WHAT IF IT RAINS?

 When you browse the web you will see that good indoor shots under poor lighting conditions are rare to find because it is so difficult to shoot in low light.

 In contrasting lighting conditions such as next to a window in a room lit with many lightbulbs you will find that the light coming from outside is too bright with a blue tint and the light inside is too dark with an orange tint.

 The biggest difference between my camera and your iPhone is that I have the ability to manually set each shot using my knowledge of light.
 And, that is it really, so its a case of knowledge and skill over equipment.
 But essentially our equipment capture the same thing.
 It is in the edit suite where the polish really happens.
 And below is an example of what you get from natural photography/little editing and skilful, quality edit work.

 ARTISTICALLY CRAFTED EDIT WORK

 My approach on the day is having the settings punched in manually for every lighting condition so on the day I can blend into the day and no one has to wait whilst I create images like the one below.

 The shot below was taken inside an ordinary wedding venue, the Station Hotel in Newcastle in fact.
 This image was one of the 600 images the couple received and this took 3 hours to edit.
+Filters don’t look too different to the DSLR version here so the edit takes longer but u is worth it.
 This took 30 seconds to set up and photograph and the couple were back to their guests.

 If you or any of your guests are interested to find out how I craft my images, ask me when there is a break during your wedding breakfast.